 The use of Virtual AtoN should be overseen by the appropriate authority.
 Notifications to mariners of the presence of Virtual AtoN, integrity monitoring and verification of the effectiveness of the virtual aid are essential elements of such oversight.

 Temporary

-Virtual AtoN are used primarily where there is a time critical consideration.
-They may also be used in places where permanent physical aids to navigation cannot be sited.
-They should be reflected in Maritime Safety Information (MSI) or, if appropriate, be shown on the relevant nautical chart in due course.
+Temporary virtual AtoN are used primarily where there is a time critical consideration.
+It is generally considered that if the temporary use of virtual AtoN become more than 6months (According to the IHO, if any temporary change continues to more than 6 months, it should be charted accordingly.), it will be treated as permanent.
+For example, marking of a Navigational Restricted Areas, marking of Aids to Navigation that are malfunctioning or off position are usage of temporary virtual AtoN.
+The specific usage is referred at the Annex 1 of IALA Guideline 1081

 Permanent

-Virtual AtoN are not intended to replace physical aids to navigation.
+Permanent virtual AtoN are not intended to replace physical aids to navigation except in specific cases after a risk assessment shows it to be appropriate and after approval of a national competent authority.
+For example, permanent virtual AtoN can be effectively utilized where it is difficult to place or to maintain a physical AtoN due to sea state, winds or other environmental conditions.
+The specific usage is referred at the Annex 1 of IALA Guideline 1081.

 Risks, Limitations and Benefits

 Risks

-A Virtual AtoN will not be visible on the displays of many ships and, if visible, the symbols may differ from one display to another.
+In the short to medium term, a Virtual AtoN will not be visible on the displays of many ships and, if visible, the symbols may differ from one display to another.
 The consequences may be confusion, lack of information for the user and the undermining confidence in ECDIS, the chart and other systems.
 It is likely to take at least a decade to harmonise the provision of Virtual AtoN as a result of the ’grand-fathering‘ clauses in the carriage requirement program for ECDIS and the likely schedule for the adoption of IBS & e-Navigation.

-Radar will only display Virtual AtoN as an overlay of a diamond with a V inside if they are compliant with IEC 62388.
-This test specification came into force in 2008.
-At the current rate of fitting new equipment, 10-15 years appears to be a realistic timescale for the majority of ships to benefit from the provision of display of Virtual AtoN.

-Navigational displays compliant with IEC 62288, which came into force in 2008 will show Virtual AtoN as an overlay of a diamond with a V inside.
+Radar that complies with the IMO Resolution MSC.191(79) will only display AIS AtoN symbol approved by IMO SN/Circ.243, a diamond with crosshair centred.

-ECDIS equipment fitted prior to 2009 will not show Virtual AtoNs until the equipment is upgraded or replaced, which is unlikely under the current “grand-fathering” arrangements.
+ECDIS equipment fitted prior to 2009 will not show Virtual AIS AtoNs until the equipment is upgraded or replaced, which is unlikely under the current “grand-fathering” arrangements.
 There is currently no provision for Virtual AtoNs in S-57, or a symbol in S-52, but this is capable of implementation.
 However, even when Virtual AtoNs are reflected in S-57 and S-52, existing ECDIS will only show an orange “?” upon encountering a Virtual AtoN object in the ENC database.
 The orange “?” can be interrogated for further detail.

 The MKD should display AIS AtoNs, including the virtual flag, but it is known that some MKDs do not meet this requirement.

+One of the risks associated with virtual AtoN, when it is used to replace a physical AtoN, is that the mariner ignores virtual AtoN information as it does not physically exists.

+Although virtual AtoN is not intended to replace physical AtoN in most of cases, there is a risk that many service providers will take advantage of relatively low cost of virtual AtoN to replace physical ones unless the decision is taken by a competent authority based upon a proper risk assessment.

+One consideration to be taken into account when using virtual AtoN is how much information is presented to the mariners, for example, if a waterway is properly marked on the radar and ECDIS, adding virtual AtoN to mark the limits can be considered “too much” information presented to the mariners for the same object.

 Limitations

-In the short to medium term Virtual AtoN will not be visible on the displays of many ships and, if visible, the symbols may differ from one display to another.

-Other limitations include:
+Limitations include:

 GNSS vulnerability;